 National Science Foundation I-Corps Program

 The Entrepreneurial Proof of Concept and Innovation Center (EPIC) offers introductory training workshops to entrepreneurs within campus and the community as part of the National Science Foundation Innovation Corps program (NSF I-Corps).
-Named “Innovat'R Workshops” our 7-week program utilizes the Lean Launchpad methodology to evaluate product-market fit for an idea, technology or product and hence determine if it has market potential.
+Named “Innovat'R Workshops” our quarterly program utilizes the Lean Launchpad methodology to evaluate product-market fit for an idea, technology or product and hence determine if it has market potential.
 By interviewing customers and other stakeholders, participants validate their idea in the market by defining the individual customer they are targeting and the “value” that they bring to that specific customer.
 Only when the customer sees “value” in the proposed technology or product, will they want to purchase it, which is the base for a viable business.

 If you have an innovative idea or technology and want to increase the chances of successful commercialization, UCR’s NSF I-Corps workshops are for you.